Skip to main content

 Hallucinations are a real problem

-ChatGPT will confidently cite statistics that don’t exist, reference reports that were never published, and attribute quotes to people who never said them.
-43% of marketers say AI tools often produce inaccurate or low-quality outputs, according to SEO.com.
-That’s not a bug being fixed.
-It’s a fundamental characteristic of how large language models work.
+Even with GPT-5.4 (released March 2026), ChatGPT will confidently cite statistics that don’t exist, reference reports that were never published, and attribute quotes to people who never said them.
+43% of marketers say AI tools often produce inaccurate or low-quality outputs, according to SEO.com .
+The newer models are better at reasoning and following instructions, but hallucination remains a fundamental characteristic of how large language models work.

 I’ve seen it happen with our own content.
 A draft might say “According to a 2021 Gartner report, 73% of B2B buyers prefer AI-personalised journeys.”
 Sounds credible.
 Completely fabricated.
 If that goes live on your site, your credibility takes a hit that no amount of good content can fix.